XOP/css-codeguide/src/md/intro.md

 :zap: - warning or attention required
 :page_with_curl: - code follow-up

 3\.
 "I'm reading and yet can not understand a thing!".
 Well I've been there too.
 Let's have a talk about it.
-Welcome to [issues](https://github.com/XOP/css-codeguide/issues)!
+Waiting for [your questions](https://github.com/XOP/css-codeguide/issues)!

 4\.
-Feedback is much appreciated!
+Feedback is much appreciated as well!
-One of the main goals is to help other front-end teams combat there problems with documentation.
+One of the main goals here is to help other front-end teams combat there problems with documentation.
 So don't hesitate and [contact](https://github.com/XOP/css-codeguide/issues) at ease.